Svetlanatomasik/expense-tracker/README.md

 # Expense tracker

+Technologies that I used in the app:

+-React
+-CSS

-With this web application,which is entirely built with a React you can see your expenses by year, you can filter expenses or add new expense.
+With this application which is entirely built with a React you can select expenses by year, you can filter expenses, and if you use filter, user interface will automatically updates and it will shows us the expenses for a selected year.